bobbybudnick/SFS-Infrastructure/README.md

 All except safe mode and disable local apic with hda disabled - works ok initially
 Did crash after several days - trying the same without local io apic or whatever
 Was forced to replace old Asus laptop with old Gateway Laptop that works better
-There are still issues with memory leaks in the Webpositive Browser however
+There are still issues with memory leaks in the Webpositive browser however